 Why Moms Like You Are Choosing to Go Back to School

 You’re planning ahead.
-Looking towards the future.
-You want to learn and you want to sharpen your skills.
+Looking toward the future.
+You want to learn and sharpen your skills.
 You want to accomplish something substantial and create a better tomorrow.
 Mothers, like all parents, want a positive future for their families.
 By going back to school, you’re aiming for career growth, financial benefits, and that important sense of satisfaction that comes from achieving a challenging goal.
-By choosing to go back to school, you will start down the path towards not only advancing yourself, but also your family as a whole.
+By choosing to go back to school, you’ll start down the path toward advancing not only yourself but also your family.

 The facts support your choice to go back to school.
-For example, studies show that college graduates are more likely to be employed, remain employed, and boast higher annual and lifetime earnings as compared to those who don’t hold a college degree.
-And they’re also more likely to have access to employer-sponsored pension and health insurance plans, as well.
+Studies show that college graduates are more likely to be employed, remain employed, and boast higher annual and lifetime earnings as compared to those who don’t hold a college degree.
+They’re also more likely to have access to employer-sponsored pension and health insurance plans.

 A college degree can also pay off in the long run.
-According to research published by the Social Security Administration Office of Retirement Policy, having a college degree has a substantial impact on an individual’s overall lifetime earnings:
+According to research published by the U.S. Social Security Administration’s Office of Retirement Policy, having a college degree has a substantial impact on an individual’s overall lifetime earnings: